Are you looking for an equipment rental agreement template?

 As you may know, when renting equipment, it is important to constantly inspect and repair your equipment to always keep it in good working condition.

 In the event that your equipment malfunctions or an accident happens during the rental period, the lessee may want to seek reimbursement or file a lawsuit against you for damages.
-The conditions regarding these reimbursements can be listed under an indemnity clause.
+The conditions regarding these reimbursements, including any expenses incurred by the lessor, can be listed under an indemnity clause.

 Here, you can mention for example that the lessee cannot seek compensation or file a lawsuit against you for damages due to any accidents that occur while the equipment is rented.